Nanushi: Overview

 The duties of nanushi included tax collection, general village administration, management of public natural resources (such as mountain, field, river and ocean) of a village called iriai, as well as negotiating with the territorial lord as the representative of the villagers.
-The most powerful nanushi, the ōjōya, administered between a dozen to several dozen villages, and ruled a territory valued between 7,000 to 10,500 koku.
+The most powerful nanushi, the ōjōya, administered between a dozen to several dozen villages, and ruled a territory valued between 7,000 and 10,500 koku.
 Some of them were given the privilege to bear a surname and to wear a katana (myōji-taitō) and were treated like members of the samurai class.
 Their duties also included the communication of laws and the coordination of lawsuits.

 The post was typically monopolized by one or more powerful peasant families, the gōnō, through hereditary succession, though nominally appointed by the territorial lord who paid salary to the nanushi.
 The post was sometimes sold to the highest bidder, but was typically only given to a qualified person.

 In castle towns (jōkamachi), there were town heads called machi-nanushi.
 In contrast to the nanushi of a village who served under a district magistrate (gun-dai), the machi-nanushi served under a town magistrate (machi-bugyō) or a ward head (machidoshiyori).
 A machi-nanushi was a townsman (chōnin).